Important COVID-19 Update: We offer free consultations via phone, video, or in-person. Here’s information about our process during this time.

 Woburn Estate Planning Attorney

 The Woburn estate planning lawyer at the Heritage Law Center provides a personalized approach to estate planning to residents of eastern Massachusetts.
-As you seek to protect your assets and secure the future for yourself and your family, our experienced estate planning attorney, Matthew Karr, Esq., and his qualified staff, will make themselves available to you in ways most estate planning attorneys don’t.
-He believes in getting to know each client’s situation and goals during a free initial consultation, and using open communication between client and lawyer to create the best estate plan for every person.
+As you seek to protect your assets and secure the future for yourself and your family, our experienced estate planning attorney, Matthew Karr, Esq., and his qualified staff will make themselves available to you in ways most estate planning attorneys don’t.
+He believes in getting to know each client’s situation and goals during an initial consultation and using open communication between client and lawyer to create the best estate plan for every person.

-Many people put off estate planning because they feel that they have plenty of time to get to the task, or because they are uncomfortable discussing some of the issues the process raises.
+Many people put off estate planning because they feel that they have plenty of time to get to the task or because they are uncomfortable discussing some of the issues the process raises.
 In fact, the process is a reassuring one.
 Our clients often express gratitude for the peace of mind they experience once we’ve helped them take control of the future by providing for unexpected, as well as anticipated, events.
+To learn more, contact The Heritage Law Center at (617) 765-9307 today.

 Why Do Your Estate Planning Now?